udaan-iitt/editions/2022_Winter/faq.md

 ---
-title: "Freshers Asked Questions"
+title: Freshers Asked Questions
-category: "Campus News"
+category: Campus News
-date: "2021-01-28 10:00:00 +09:00"
+date: 2021-01-28 10:00:00 +09:00
-desc: "We dedicate this article to our freshers, answering some of their common queries.
-Ranging from academics to college life experiences, read on to find out some useful information!"
+desc: We dedicate this article to our freshers, answering some of their common queries.
+Ranging from academics to college life experiences, read on to find out some useful information!
-thumbnail: "./images/faq.jpg"
+thumbnail: ./images/faq.jpg
-authors: "IITT Family"
+authors: IITT Family
 starred: true
-abio: "NONE"
+abio: NONE
-alt: "Freshers Asked Questions"
+alt: Freshers Asked Questions
 ---
 Every year there comes a new batch of learners full of dreams, aspirations, goals, and a variety of doubts and questions about their coming years.
 This time we decided to dedicate an article to our freshers, answering some of their common queries.
 Ranging from academics to college life experiences, read on to find out some useful information!